brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 Taking too much zinc can interfere with your body's ability to absorb other minerals, including and especially iron, magnesium and copper.
 Your body needs a small amount of all the trace minerals for optimal health.
 Trace mineral needs are found naturally in fresh, organic protein foods, including beef, lamb, turkey, chicken, salmon.
 Trace minerals are also found in organic fruits and vegetables.

 Zinc is an important mineral, especially when you are trying to naturally manage a cold.
 But you don't need massive doses.
-The studies reviewed showed the beneficial qualities of zinc in fighting the common cold used[between 50 and 65 mg a day](http://well.blogs.nytimes.com/2011/02/15/for-cold-virus-zinc-may-edge-out-even-chicken-soup/).
+The studies reviewed showed the beneficial qualities of zinc in fighting the common cold used [between 50 and 65 mg a day](http://well.blogs.nytimes.com/2011/02/15/for-cold-virus-zinc-may-edge-out-even-chicken-soup/).

 Keep in mind that any time you isolate one mineral and ingest it independently of the others, the potential exists for imbalance, or in the worst case, overdose.